MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/08-Communication-Email-SMS.md

     - Calls the `http.post()` function and passes the email subject, message, customer name, and customer email address to it.
 The `http.post()` function returns an RxJS observable that contains the response from the API call.
     - Handles any errors returned by the `http.post()` function using the RxJS `catchError` operator.

-1. Now let's examine how the application interactions with the ACS email send feature.
-Open the *api.js* file.
-The full path to the file is *openai-msgraph-acs/server/typescript/api.js* and locate the `sendEmail()` function.
+1. Now let's examine how the application interactions with the ACS email feature.
+Open the *acs.js* file.
+The full path to the file is *openai-msgraph-acs/server/typescript/acs.js* and locate the `sendEmail()` function.

 1. The `sendEmail()` function performs the following tasks: